 An herbicide is a product used to kill unwanted plants, much the way a pesticide is used to kill pests.
-Most often, herbicides are used to kill weeds or to clear and area of brush.
-There are synthetic and organic herbicides, but they should all be used sparingly and with great care.
+Most often, herbicides are used to kill weeds or to clear an area of brush.
+There are synthetic and organic herbicides.
+Whatever type you choose, they should all be used sparingly and with great care.
 Just because a product is organic does not mean it can't be toxic to people, pets, livestock, and "good" plants.

-Nonselective or broad spectrum herbicides are used to kill all vegetation in an area.
-Broad spectrum herbicides do not discriminate between garden plants, lawn, and weeds.
-Some of the more popular broad spectrum herbicides, like RoundUp and Brush Be Gone, contain a substance called glyphosate.
-You shouldn't have need for a nonselective herbicide very often and if you do, use it with extreme caution.
+Nonselective or broad-spectrum herbicides are used to kill all vegetation in an area.
+Broad-spectrum herbicides do not discriminate between garden plants, lawn, and weeds.
+Some of the more popular broad-spectrum herbicides, like RoundUp and Brush Be Gone, contain a substance called glyphosate, which has been banned from use in some areas.
+You shouldn't have a need for a nonselective herbicide very often and if you do, use it with extreme caution.
 Studies are still ongoing about the residual nature of some of these herbicides, as well as their safety around humans and other animals.

 Even these acetic acid products should be used only as the label specifies.
-Run off can leach into the ground and water supply.
-As for using regular household vinegar as an herbicide, I haven't had much luck with that as a weed killer at all.
+Runoff can leach into the ground and water supply.
+As for using regular household vinegar as an herbicide, the percentage of acid is too low to really be effective as a weed killer.

 Herbicides can also be selective and used to kill only targeted plants, for example, crabgrass killer.
 These generally cause some form of hormone disruption in the target plant.
-Unfortunately we are seeing plants develop resistance to selective herbicides and alternating herbicides can get confusing and laborious.
+Unfortunately, we are seeing plants develop resistance to selective herbicides.

 Safe Use of Herbicides

 You should take care when storing and disposing of herbicides, just as you would with any garden chemical.
 Make certain the bottles are clearly labeled and out of reach of children and pets.
-I would recommend you have a designated sprayer for herbicides, so that you don't reuse the sprayer with something else, like a fungicide, and spray residual herbicide on your plants by accident.
+It is smart to have a designated sprayer for herbicides so that you don't reuse the sprayer with something else, like a fungicide, and spray residual herbicide on your plants by accident.